jimitjaishwal/Capstone-project/README.md

 **Note**

-i provide already download code in notebook the i rename those files as train.zip and test.zip the actual file name of data is stage1_train.zip and stage1_test.zip if you danload dataset in hear so the folder name is  stage1_train.zip and stage1_test.zip
+I provide already download code in notebook the i rename those files as train.zip and test.zip the actual file name of data is stage1_train.zip and stage1_test.zip if you danload dataset in hear so the folder name is  stage1_train.zip and stage1_test.zip

 2.Following are the details of Software environments with version details :